 Later, for more than 40 years, he worked in the following value-added team member roles (listed below): consultant, legal advisor, freelancer, assistant professor, category manager, contractor, service provider, subject-matter expert or as an employee performing legal services and contracts management services.
-He performed the above-roles for the following entities as a value-added team member assisting these entities provide successful solutions for customer / clients.: US Army, Central Missouri State University, Whiteman Air Force Base, State Fair Community College, Midwest Research Institute (MRI), Tracor Inc., Tracor Aerospace Inc., Austin Community College, Texas Instruments, Radian Corporation, Radian International LLC, Radian Engineering Inc., Radian SEA Limited, Pervasive Software Inc., Microelectronics Computer Technology Corporation (MCC), Total Chemical Management (TMC), URS, CH2M Hill, University of Texas at Austin, YRCI, Lumen Legal, Accenture, Accenture Procurement Solutions, BCForward, PCALLC, WellAware Holdings, Inc., Tango Flight Inc., and others.
+He performed the above-roles for the following entities as a value-added team member assisting these entities provide successful solutions for customers / clients.: US Army, Central Missouri State University, Whiteman Air Force Base, State Fair Community College, Midwest Research Institute (MRI), Tracor Inc., Tracor Aerospace Inc., Austin Community College, Texas Instruments, Radian Corporation, Radian International LLC, Radian Engineering Inc., Radian SEA Limited, Pervasive Software Inc., Microelectronics Computer Technology Corporation (MCC), Total Chemical Management (TMC), URS, CH2M Hill, University of Texas at Austin, YRCI, Lumen Legal, Accenture, Accenture Procurement Solutions, BCForward, PCALLC, WellAware Holdings, Inc., Tango Flight Inc., Mason Black, and others.

 As a result of the specific work that he was doing, he was granted a Top Secret Security Clearance during his military service as well as later during a portion of his civilian employment.

 While working with these entities on a value-added team member basis, he has worked in-person ("boots on the ground") at their client / customer locations in Washington DC,, Dallas, Houston, Los Angles, Sacramento, El Paso, Chicago, Milwaukee, Kansas City, Minneapolis, San Francisco, Detroit, Philadelphia, Memphis, San Diego, Atlanta, Boston, San Antonio, Australia, Hong Kong, Thailand, Mexico, and other locations.

 Currently, in addition to his law practice in Bryan, Texas ("The John E. Miller Law Office") where he focuses on the legal aspects of "Contracts Management" (JohnnyAttorney.com) he owns and operates "Johnny Pickleball Sports", a distributor / dealer of sports equipment in Bryan / College Station, Texas: (See -www.johnnyPickleball.com ).